Mountain Mints – A Must Have.

 One in a series highlighting our favorite pollinator plants:

 Mountain mints are botanically classed as Pycnanthemum species.
 They are some of the absolute best plants for attracting and supporting pollinators in your garden.
 All day long, when in bloom, a patch of mountain mint literally “buzzes” with the sound of active pollinators.
 A spectacular variety of butterflies, bees, wasps, moths, and other beneficial insects cover the blossoms from sun up to sun down.
 They also attract important predatory and parasitoid insects that prey upon pest insects.
 It is such a fun plant to observe, and watch all of its faunal associations unfold before your eyes.
 Like Nat Geo Wild in your own backyard!

 In bloom for about 8 weeks in the summer, these mints provide endless entertainment for the watchful gardener and enough nectar for all who alight.
 There are several species of mountain mints native to Eastern North America, with about 8 species occurring across Pennsylvania.
 We grow 5 species here at Edge of the Woods.
 All mountain mints, like true mints, are deer resistant due to their aromatic nature.
-Rarely do deer, rabbits, groundhogs, or voles browse mountain mints, and if they do, they are done after a nip or two when they realize its not their “cup of tea”!
+Deer, rabbits, groundhogs, or voles rarely browse mountain mints.
+If they do, they are done after a nip or two when they realize its not their “cup of tea”!
 While they are not as pungent as the true mints, such as culinary peppermint or spearmint, mountain mints are certainly useful for herbal teas, tinctures, and salves.
 Historically, mountain mint flowers were used to treat tooth aches.

 A Look at Different Mountain Mints